Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

                       address is registered with f/w and retrieved in the second kernel after crash, on platforms that support tags (OPAL).
-Having such structure with info needed to process the crashdump eases dump capture process.
+Having such structure with info needed to process the woke crashdump eases dump capture process.

                    Fig. 1